 - R. 24.
 Market mechanisms are brought inside the company - R. 25.
 Internal customer relationships - R. 26.
 Quality providing a relationship between operations management and marketing - R. 27.
 Internal marketing relationships with the employee market - R. 28.
 Two-dimensional matrix relationship - R. 29.
 Relationship to external providers of marketing services - R. 30.
-Owner and financier relationship in sum... (if you look for wise decisions to plan a marketing strategy that may be useful to overcome complex situations...) put on your nose the network eyeglasses!
+Owner and financier relationship in sum... (if you look for wise decisions to plan a marketing strategy) put on your nose the network eyeglasses!